 Code Title Credits

 Minor in Spanish

-SPA 201SZ Intermediate Spanish I 4 4
+SPA 201SZ Intermediate Spanish I 1 4

+SPA 340U Historical Heritage: The Spanish-Speaking World 3

 Choose one of the fol lowing intermediate Spanish II courses: 3-4

 SPA 202UZ Intermediate Spanish II

-SPA 208S Spanish for Health Professionals
+SPA 261 Spanish for Health Professionals

-Choose one of the following lowing history courses: 3-4

-SPA 290S Ibero-American History

-SPA 292S Ibero-American History in Spain

-Choose one from cult ures courses in Spanish: 4
+Choose one of the fol llowing culture courses in Spanish: 3-4

-SPA 301U Hispanic Cultures
+SPA 300 Introduction to Hispanic Literature 3

 SPA 303U Historic Spain and its Cultures

+SPA 332U Hispanic Cultures

+SPA 342 Readings from Latin America and Spain

+Choose one from intr oductory literature courses in Spanish: 3-4

-SPA 300 Introduction to Hispanic Literature 3-4
+SPA 300 Introduction to Hispanic Literature 3

-or SPA 305 Readings from Latin America and Spain
+SPA 342 Readings from Latin America and Spain

-Choose from the follo wing: 1 6

-Electives from Spa nish courses at 200-level or above
+Spanish Electives: 3-4

 BUS/SPA 327 Marketing and Management in Spain 2

-EDU 426 Methods in Teaching K-12 World Languages and Cultures 3

-LIN 210Z Introduction to Second Language Acquisition

 SPA 120A Photography in Spain

+Spanish course at 200- level or above

-Total Credits 23-26
+Total Credits 19-23

-- Only one course chosen may carry the EDU, LIN, or SOC designation. - SPA 202UZ is a prerequisite for this course. - Prerequisites for this course include: EDU 240 and EDU 241 and Admission to the education program and Demonstration of Intermediate-High oral proficiency after study abroad via the OPIC or Consent of instructor, or A major or minor offered through Languages and Cultures. - SPA 102S or the Languages and Cultures placement exam is a prerequisite for this course.
+- ${\rm 1}$ $\,$ SPA 102S or the Languages and Cultures placement exam is a prerequisite for this - course. - ${\rm 3}$ $\,$ SPA 202UZ is a prerequisite for this course. - Acceptance to Spain term is a prerequisite for this course.

 Students may not declare a B.A. in Spanish and a Minor in Spanish.
 Students may not declare a B.A. in Spanish Education K-12 (Licensure in World Languages: Spanish) and a Minor in Spanish.

 Courses whose number is followed by a letter fulfill a General Education requirement.

 Students are encouraged to study abroad.
 This experience could substitute for courses in the minor with prior approval of the department.